OUR OWN THANKSGIVING STORY

 After the persecutions of the seventeenth century had

-enjoyed substantially greater freedom of worship, but by this time their
+substantially greater freedom of worship, but by this time their movement

-movement seemed to have expended much of its energy.
-Several
+seemed to have expended much of its energy.
+Several congregations

 Several factors seem to have been involved in this decline.
 One is the failure of the congregations to organize together on a national level to promote evangelism, train pastors, and instruct and support their young people.
 As a result, many of the congregations faded away when their pastors died and no replacements could be found.